Occupation of Japan: The "Reverse Course"

 The climax of the Reverse course came in the so-called "Red Purge" (reddo pāji) of 1950.
 The "fall" of China to the communists in 1949 and the outbreak of the Korean War in 1950 had heightened conservative fears that communism was on the march in East Asia.
 Against this backdrop, the Japanese government and business leaders, with the connivance and encouragement of SCAP, purged tens of thousands of communists, alleged communists, and other leftists from government posts, private sector jobs, and teaching positions at schools and universities.

 The Reverse Course significantly weakened left-wing forces and strengthened conservatives, laying the foundations for decades of conservative rule.
 At the same time, it did not completely destroy leftist forces that had been deliberately unleashed in the Occupation's early stages, setting the stage for extremely contentious political struggles and labor strife in the 1950s, culminating in the massive Anpo protests and Miike Coal Mine Strike, both in 1960.

 Ending the occupation

-In 1949, MacArthur made a sweeping change in the SCAP power structure that greatly increased the power of Japan's native rulers, and the Occupation began to draw to a close.
+In 1949, MacArthur made a sweeping change in the SCAP power structure that greatly increased the power of Japan's native rulers, and the occupation began to draw to a close.
 The Treaty of San Francisco, which was to end the occupation, was signed on September 8, 1951.
 It came into effect on April 28, 1952, formally ending all occupation powers of the Allied forces and restoring full sovereignty to Japan, except for the island chains of Iwo Jima and Okinawa, which the United States continued to hold.
+The General Headquarters of SCAP was abolished on the same day, though the American military administration remained in Tokyo until July 1, 1957 when the Far East Command was officially dissolved.
 Iwo Jima was returned to Japan in 1968, and most of Okinawa was returned in 1972.